lammps/lammps/doc/src/write_data.rst

 The *nolabelmap* keyword requests that the default label map should not be written to the data file (see the Type Label sections of :doc:`read_data <read_data>` command for details).
-By default, if the default label map is fully defined, i.e. every atom, bond, etc. type has an associated type label, it is written to the data file.
+By default, if the default label map is fully defined for a given interaction, i.e. every atom, bond, angle, dihedral or improper type has an associated type label, then a type label section for that interaction is written to the data file.

 The *pair* keyword lets you specify in what format the pair coefficient information is written into the data file.
 If the value